evert/evert.github.com/_posts/2019/2019-01-03-a-look-back-at-sf.md

 electric scooters and [onewheels][4] zooming by, and I was actually reminded of Star Trek episodes that feature Starfleet Academy.
 I'm not a cynic and it felt like a futuristic place to be.
-But, look the other way and you might see someone defacating on the street.
+But, look the other way and you might see someone defecating on the street.
 This is absolutely not hyperbole.
 San Francisco has a [poo problem][6].

 <figure>